holoviz/panel/doc/how_to/observers/ipywidget.md

 pn.Column(leaflet_map, zoom_widget, zoom_control_widget).servable()
 ```

-## Synchronize an ipywidget with a Parameterized object
+## How to Synchronize an ipywidget with a Parameterized Object

 Use `sync_with_parameterized` to synchronize a widget with a Parameterized object.